 Black Gold Explorer Original Performance Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Label and nutrient data below are calculated using dry matter basis.

 Ingredients: Beef meal, ground corn, ground wheat, corn gluten meal, chicken fat (preserved with mixed tocopherols), chicken by-product meal (source of glucosamine and chondroitin sulfate), dried plain beet pulp, brown rice, natural flavors, flaxseed, potassium chloride, salt, vitamins (vitamin E supplement, niacin supplement, d-calcium pantothenate, riboflavin supplement, vitamin A supplement, vitamin D3 supplement, vitamin B12 supplement, pyridoxine hydrochloride, biotin, thiamine mononitrate, folic acid), minerals (ferrous sulfate, zinc sulfate, copper sulfate, calcium iodate, manganese sulfate, sodium selenite), taurine, choline chloride, inulin, yeast culture, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Aspergillus niger fermentation extract, dried Trichoderma longibrachiatum fermentation product, dried Bacillus subtilis fermentation product, rosemary extract

 |Estimated Nutrient Content|

-The seventh ingredient is chicken by-product meal, a dry rendered product of slaughterhouse waste.
-It’s made from what’s left of a slaughtered chicken after all the prime cuts have been removed.
+Chicken by-product meal is a dry rendered product of slaughterhouse waste.
+It’s made from what’s left of a slaughtered chicken after all the choice cuts have been removed.